-- 2. The proposed increase in enrollment, with an indication of whether this increase is of a one time only nature (and the number of years during which it will apply) or a permanent increase - 3.
-The reason for the increase - 4.
-The ratio of teaching staff to students/residents after the proposed increase - 5.
-A copy of a proposed student/resident activity schedule (typical week or month) after the proposed increase is in effect - 6.
-A copy of a proposed faculty clinic coverage schedule after the proposed increase is in effect - 7.
+- 6. A copy of a proposed faculty clinic coverage schedule after the proposed increase is in effect - 7.
 The number of and types of allied support staff available to students/residents after the proposed enrollment increase - 8.
-The ratio and variety of orthodontics procedures per orthodontics student/resident - 9.
+The ratio and variety of procedures per student/resident (current and expected) - 9.
 The sources and volume of patient availability - 10.
 Clinical faculty/resources: operatories, student/resident work/study area, computer access, and so on.